 If the ulcer is infected, you might also develop a fever.

-Anyone with diabetes can experience a diabetic foot ulcer, but several factors may increase your risk, including:
+Anyone with diabetes can experience it, but several factors may increase your risk, including:

 Poor hygiene may also increase your risk of diabetic ulcers.
 If you have diabetes, the team at LA Vascular Specialists recommends inspecting and washing your feet and toes daily.

-To diagnose a diabetic foot ulcer, your LA Vascular Specialists provider reviews your medical records, asks about your symptoms, and performs a physical exam.
+To diagnose this illness, your LA Vascular Specialists provider reviews your medical records, asks about your symptoms, and performs a physical exam.
 During the exam, they assess the size, location, and appearance of the ulcer.

 Your provider also collects a tissue sample to check for infection and orders imaging tests, like X-rays or an MRI, to see how far the wound extends beneath your skin.
 After gathering the necessary insights, your provider makes treatment recommendations.